royseto/pgserver/README.md

 This Dockerfile starts a running PostgreSQL server on port 6543.
-It assumes that a data volume mounted on /mnt/data/pgsql contains data, config, and log files for PostgreSQL.
+It creates a data volume at /mnt/data/pgsql that contains a basic empty database cluster configured for testing but not production (small memory parameters, NOT SECURE, logs to stderr).
+This image can also mount a production database disk at /mnt/data/pgsql that contains suitable production settings.